BunquinTheodore/BunquinTheodore/README.md

 ### 🌐 About Me

 I'm a software engineer and designer passionate about building technology that is both scalable and human-centered.
-Skilled in C++, Python, Java, SQL, React, and modern software engineering practices, I specialize in reconciling complex data and edge cases to deliver complete, fair, and reliable solutions.
+Skilled in delivering fast, production-ready applications through AI powered development workflows.

 Beyond code, I bring a designer's eye and a communicator's heart—crafting intuitive, minimalist interfaces and emotionally resonant messaging that empower users and teams.
 My experience spans AI prompt engineering, blockchain fundamentals, and data science for climate resilience, always guided by a drive for clarity, usability, and impact.